Rehanshsaikh/ChartJs/README.md

 ### 5. Customize the Chart (Optional)

-- Modify the **Apex class** if you need to pull data from different Salesforce objects or fields.
+- Modify the **Apex class** if you need to fetch different data.
-- You can customize the chart's appearance (e.g., labels, tooltips, axis configuration) by editing `chartJs.js`.
+- You can customize the chart's appearance (e.g., labels, tooltips, axes) by editing `chartJs.js`.

 ## Troubleshooting

-- **Chart Not Displaying**: Verify that all static resources (Chart.js, DataLabels, ResizeObserver) are uploaded and named correctly.
+- **Chart Not Displaying**: Ensure all static resources (Chart.js, DataLabels, ResizeObserver) are uploaded and named correctly.
-- **No Data Appearing**: Ensure that the Apex class is returning valid data from Salesforce.
+- **No Data Appearing**: Make sure the Apex class is returning valid data.

 ---

-Once set up, the component will display dynamic charts using **Chart.js** based on data fetched from Salesforce objects.
+Once set up, the component will display charts using **Chart.js** based on data fetched from Salesforce objects.